DunedinJS/dunedin-modern-javascript/core-topics/let-and-const.md

 ## Block scope

 Unlike references declared with `var`, those declared with `let` or `const` are block-scoped.
-See [./block-scope.md] for details as it is one of the most important features introduced in modern JavaScript.
+See [Block scope](./block-scope.md) for details as it is one of the most important features introduced in modern JavaScript.

 ## Usage

 > It's generally accepted when writing modern JavaScript that `const` is preferred wherever possible.

-> Use `let` when there is a need to re-assign a reference and avoid `var` completely because there is no good reason to use it.
+> Use `let` when there is a need to re-assign a reference.

+> Avoid `var` completely because there is no good reason to use it.

 ## Resources